 Freelancers have some flexibility around the legal and financial structure of their business.
 Some freelancers remain sole proprietors and opt to receive 1099s and work from a personal bank account.
 Others register their business as an LLC to open a bank account and further protect their assets.

 The decision is completely up to you.
 The only difference is that registering your business will likely cost you a fee.
-This article by UpWork dives into the specifics of how and why to register your freelance business as a Limited Liability Company (LLC).
+This article dives into the specifics of how and why you might want to register your freelance business as a limited liability company (LLC).

 Setting Up Your Workspace